deadlydog/deadlydog.github.io/_posts/2024-11-16-Prevent-NuGet-package-vulnerabilities-from-breaking-the-build.md

   - Add the following to your project file (.csproj) to treat the NuGet audit warnings as warnings instead of errors:

     ```xml
-    <WarningsNotAsErrors>NU1902,NU1903,NU1904</WarningsNotAsErrors>
+    <WarningsNotAsErrors>NU1901,NU1902,NU1903,NU1904</WarningsNotAsErrors>
     ```

     These are the 3 NuGet audit warning codes that I encountered, but there may be others.

     If you are editing the .csproj file by hand, you will want to add it to the `<PropertyGroup>` section of both your `Debug` and `Release` configurations.

-    Here is a screenshot of modifying the project properties in Visual Studio to enable "Treat warnings as errors" and prevent NuGet audit warnings from being treated as errors:
+    Here is a screenshot of modifying the project properties in Visual Studio to enable "Treat warnings as errors" and prevent NuGet audit warnings from being treated as errors (I forgot to add NU1901 in the screenshot):

     ![Screenshot of modifying the .csproj file in Visual Studio](/assets/Posts/2024-11-16-Prevent-NuGet-package-vulnerabilities-from-breaking-the-build/enable-treat-warnings-as-errors-and-ignore-nuget-audit-warnings-in-visual-studio.png)